briandipalma/flux-for-components/README.md

 );
 {% endhighlight %}

-The React `Tile` view component would pass the factory on downward to it's child view components.
-From that point in the view downward the dispatcher, views, stores and action creators would all share the same instances.
-These instances would be separate from the instances in another `Tile` view component.
+The `populateFactory` function would register the constructors of the actors by their name.

+{% highlight javascript %}
+function populateFactory(fluxDependenciesFactory) {
+	...
+	fluxDependenciesFactory.registerStore('TenorLadderRowDate', TenorLadderRowDateStore);
+	fluxDependenciesFactory.registerStore('TenorLadderRowButton', TenorLadderRowButtonStore);
+}
+{% endhighlight %}

 The first time a request for an actor is received by the factory it will create it; any subsequent requests for that actor will return the same instance.

 {% highlight javascript %}
-componentWillMount: function() {
 const store = this.props.factory.getStore('TenorLadderRowButton');
-}
 {% endhighlight %}